Signs you are not ready for a relationship

 1. You are not over your ex

-As a relationship coach, I work with a lot of women that experienced a painful break up and are now ready to re-enter the dating field.
+Since starting my blog, I work with a lot of women that experienced a painful break up and are now ready to re-enter the dating field.
 However, one thing I learned from my work is that it does not matter how long you have been broken up with your ex unless you take conscious steps to get over him you are very likely to get into a rebound relationship even years after.

 Therefore, before getting into a new relationship you have to truly ask yourself if you are over your ex.
 Are you over the good times, as well as over the bad times?
 Do you still hold on to pain or resentment from the relationship or to the idea of what could have been?
+Or do you maybe secretly hope that God brings you back together?

 Because, if you don’t take the necessary steps to heal from the relationship you won’t be able to connect to the new man in your life and the relationship won’t last.
 So, if you haven’t properly processed, discarded, and healed from your last relationship then you are not ready for a new one yet.